 What is The Importance of Healthy Sleep?

 Sleep has two main phases—REM and non-REM.
-We spend about a quarter of our sleeping lives in the REM phase, which is a period of vigorous brain activity, marked by vivid dreams.
-This stage may be responsible for consolidating information and processing memories, which is why babies (whose entire days are full of new experiences the brain needs to process) spend twice as much time in REM sleep than adults do.
+We spend about a quarter of our sleeping lives in the REM phase, a period of vigorous brain activity marked by vivid dreams.
+This stage may be responsible for consolidating information and processing memories, so babies (whose entire days are full of new experiences the brain needs to process) spend twice as much time in REM sleep than adults do.

 Non-REM sleep has three to four distinct stages (depending on which experts you ask).
 These grow gradually deeper throughout the night until it becomes very difficult to be disturbed from sleep.
 During this time, the body works to gently lower the heart rate, temperature, and breathing rate.

-Have you ever wondered why there is World Sleep Day It is an annual event intended to be a celebration of sleep and a reminder of just how important sleep is.
-It is also to raise awareness of sleep disorders and the burden that they place on society.
+World Sleep Day is an annual event intended to celebrate sleep and remind people of its importance.
+It also raises awareness of sleep disorders and the burden they place on society.

 Healthy Sleep helps you feel rested and energetic the next day.
-It gives your heart and vascular system a rest.
-During sleep, more growth hormones are released which helps children grow.
-It also boosts muscle mass and the repair of cells and tissues in children and adults.
+It also rests your heart and vascular system.
+During sleep, more growth hormones are released, which helps children grow.
+Sleep also boosts muscle mass and the repair of cells and tissues in children and adults.

-Sleep releases sex hormones, which contributes to puberty and fertility.
-In addition, it keeps us from getting sick and helps you get better when you are sick, by creating more cytokines (hormones that help the immune system fight various infections).
+Sleep releases sex hormones, which contribute to puberty and fertility.
+In addition, it prevents illness and helps people recover from illness by creating more cytokines (hormones that help the immune system fight various infections).

 How Much Sleep Do You Need?